Biology Calculator

 This assessment tool is designed to help you objectively evaluate your cat's quality of life.
 It does not replace professional veterinary guidance.
 Please consult with your veterinarian about your cat's specific situation.
 Your love and care for your companion is evident in seeking this information.

-Assess your cat's quality of life using the veterinary-validated HHHHHMM Scale developed by Dr. Alice Villalobos.
-This compassionate tool evaluates seven key factors - Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More good days than bad - to help you and your veterinarian make informed decisions about your cat's care and well-being.
+Assess your cat's quality of life using the widely used HHHHHMM framework developed by veterinary oncologist Dr. Alice Villalobos.
+This tool evaluates seven practical areas - Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and More good days than bad - so you can organize observations, track trends, and have a clearer conversation with your veterinarian about comfort, palliative care, hospice care, or end-of-life decisions.

 Quality of Life Assessment